stephenbradshaw/ad_ldap_dumper/README.md

     dig SRV _gc._tcp.example.com

 The tool will now also warn you if you are NOT talking to a Global Catalog by checking the `info.other.isGlobalCatalogReady` property during connection.
 You can do this using anonymous binds (e.g. without authentication).
-If you bump the loglevel to at least `INFO` the tool will also specifically tell you that the server is a Global Catalog or not.
+If loglevel is set to at least `INFO` the tool will also specifically tell you that the server is a Global Catalog or not shortly after a successful connection is made to LDAP.

 Something like the following is a lightweight approach (e.g. minimally invasive on the target server) that will allow you to work out if a given server `192.168.1.100` is a Global Catalog server or not.